Ray Dennis Steckler

-Ray Dennis Steckler (January 25, 1938 – January 7, 2009), also known by the pseudonym Cash Flagg, was an American film director, producer, screenwriter and actor best known as the low-budget auteur of such cult films as The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies.
+Raymond Dennis Steckler (January 25, 1938 – January 7, 2009), also known by the pseudonym Cash Flagg, was an American film director, producer, screenwriter and actor best known as the low-budget auteur of such cult films as The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies.
 In addition to Cash Flagg, Steckler was also known by the pseudonyms Sven Christian, Henri-Pierre Duval, Pierre Duvall, Sven Hellstrom, Ricardo Malatoté, Harry Nixon, Michael J. Rogers, Michel J. Rogers, Wolfgang Schmidt, Cindy Lou Steckler, R.D.
 Steckler, Ray Steckler, and Cindy Lou Sutters —- this last his "porn name".

 Early life and career

-Ray Dennis Steckler was born in Reading, Pennsylvania where his grandmother, who largely raised him, nurtured his love of movies.
+Raymond Dennis Steckler was born in Reading, Pennsylvania, where his grandmother, who largely raised him, nurtured his love of movies.
 At 15, upon receiving an 8mm home movie camera from his stepfather, Steckler shot an amateur pirate film with friends.
 Ray served three years in the United States Army from 1956 to 1959, being discharged as a Sergeant.
-He was an Army photographer, and served in Korea and spent a year at the Kaufman Astoria Studios in Astoria, Queens with the Army Pictorial Service of the Signal Corps.
+He was an Army photographer, served in Korea, and spent a year at the Kaufman Astoria Studios in Astoria, Queens with the Army Pictorial Service of the Signal Corps.
 In 1959, Steckler and a friend drove to Hollywood, California to enter the film industry.

-Steckler worked as a prop man before becoming assistant cameraman on the film, The World's Greatest Sinner, directed by and starring Timothy Carey.
+Steckler worked as a prop man before becoming assistant cameraman on the film The World's Greatest Sinner, directed by and starring Timothy Carey.
 When the initial director of photography was fired, Steckler replaced him.